swimos/swim/swim-system-js/swim-ui-js/README.md

 ### Build script

-Use the `bin/build.js` script to build the Swim UI toolkit.
+Use the `bin/build.js` script to build the Swim UI framework.
 The build script supports `compile`, `test`, `doc`, and `watch` commands, described below.
 All build script commands take an optional `--projects` (`-p`) option to restrict the build to a comma-separated list of projects.